Chris Pontius: Personal life

 Pontius was married to Claire Nolan from 2004 until their divorce in 2013.
 He has one son, born in 2019.
-He is reported to be in a relationship with Mae Quijada, who is sometimes referred to as his wife, though no public record confirms a marriage.
+He is reported to be in a romantic relationship with Mae Quijada.

+Pontius is a long-time collector of knives and axes.
+He is a fan of black metal and has collaborated with Vreid and Djerv's Agnete Kjølsrud for the music video of the song "Loving The Dead", and has joined the bands at Wacken Open Air on guitar for a performance of the song.